ChuaRosal30/CSTest/README.md

 # Recommends an evacuation plan, risk reduction plan, and/or emergency response plan according to the risk category of each province.
 Additionally contains the phone numbers of local emergency response teams.

+Psuedocode Writing
+Step 1: Gather the statistics, environmental conditions, and the past flood history data of each province.

+Step 2: Analyze the data and identify the provinces most prone to flooding.

+Step 3: With the analyzed data, color code the province based on the percentage of how likely the place is to be flooded by low ( green - not serious), intermediate (not very serious), and critical (very serious), to see which area is to be most prioritized.

+Step 4: Using the color coding, make designed evacuation and safety plans that fit the flooding situation of each area.

+Step 5: Apply the system into each province.